 Test Features All features and functions (implemented by the IC delivered as part of the TOE.

-Dedicated Test Software and/or hardware) which are designed to be used before TOE Delivery only and
+Dedicated Test Software and/or hardware) which are designed to be used before TOE Delivery only and testing.
+In the Test Mode specific Special Function

 Test Mode CPU mode for configuration of the TOE executing the